AmbassadorOfChange/E-comerce-project/README.md

 FROM sales_table;
 ```

-### Insights based on the average order value over the year:
+### Insights And Trends Of Average Order Value Over The Year.

 Significant Average Order Value: The average order value of approximately $6,019.91 indicates that customers are making substantial purchases per order, which could suggest a higher-end product range or successful upselling strategies.